Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: A conjugacy theorem and the generalized spectrum of the Koopman operator

 \subsection{The conjugacy theorem}

 We prove in this section the main result of this article, {\it i.e} the conjugacy Theorem \ref{THM_conjug}.
 To do so, we need further preliminary tools and notations that we describe hereafter.
-In that section we assume the previous assumptions on $r$ (see Section \ref{Sec_functional-setting}) including the condition (A$_r$).
+In {\jr this} section we assume the previous assumptions on $r$ (see {\jr subsection \ref{Sec_prellim1}}) including the condition (A$_r$).
 As in Section \ref{Sec_Fixed_Pt_Thm} the premetric $\rho_{\Phi,r}$ will stand for the extended premetric introduced in subsection \ref{Sec_prelim2}.
-In what follows, we endow again Hom($F$) with a topology $\mathfrak{T}^{-}(\rho_{\Phi,r})$ where $r$ and $R$ satisfy the condition (C$_{r,R}$) of Section \ref{Sec_functional-setting}, except that here $\Phi$ belonging to $\mathcal{E}_F^R$ is not arbitrary and has to solve a generalized eigenvalue problem to handle the conjugacy problem; cf Theorem \ref{THM_conjug}.
+In what follows, we endow again Hom($F$) with a topology $\mathfrak{T}^{-}(\rho_{\Phi,r})$ where $r$ and $R$ satisfy the condition (C$_{r,R}$) of {\jr subsection \ref{Sec_prellim1}}, except that here $\Phi$ belonging to $\mathcal{E}_F^R$ is not arbitrary and has to solve a generalized eigenvalue problem to handle the conjugacy problem; cf Theorem \ref{THM_conjug}.

 For any self-mapping $f$ of $F$, we introduce the following $r$-Lipschitz constant,